LIV-PGA Tour deal probe urged by Rep. Maxine Waters and Sen. Sherrod Brown - Local News 8

 The Saudi PIF, which owns LIV Golf, is chaired by Mohammed bin Salman, the Crown Prince of Saudi Arabia.
 US intelligence officials have accused bin Salman of carrying out the operation that murdered journalist Jamal Khashoggi in 2018.
 Bin Salman has denied involvement.

-An investigation by CFIUS would not be the first probe into the surprise merger between the PGA Tour and LIV Golf, formerly bitter rivals.
+An investigation by CFIUS would not be the first probe into the surprise alliance between the PGA Tour and LIV Golf, formerly bitter rivals.

 On Thursday, the Wall Street Journal reported that the US Department of Justice would review the planned merger for antitrust concerns, citing people familiar with the matter.